darkreapyre/itsacat/README.md

 >**Note:** The demo has only been tested in the *us-west-2* Region.

+To deploy the environment, change to the *deploy* directory.
+An easy to use deployment script has been created to automatically deploy the environment.
+Start the process by running `./deploy.sh`.

 ```console
     Enter the AWS Region to use > "AWS REGION"
     Enter the S3 bucket to create > "UNIQUE S3 BUCKET"